 The internship provides intensive, clinical, and administrative experience with a variety of clinical disorders under the direct supervision of a master clinician.
+Prerequisite:

-Prerequisite: Students must have a 3.00 G.P.A. in the major prior to enrollment, and approval of the Communication Disorders faculty prior to enrollment.
+Students must have a 3.00 G.P.A. in the major prior to enrollment, and approval of the Communication Disorders faculty prior to enrollment.
+CMDS majors only.

-CMDS 688G - Independent Studies 1-6 hours
+CMDS 688G - Independent Studies

 Investigation of special problems in speech pathology, audiology, reading, special population, and related areas under faculty supervision.
 Prerequisite: Advance arrangement with instructor.
+CMDS majors only.